7th-seed Virginia Tech upsets Duke, Coach K for ACC title

 Virginia Tech’s last – and only – conference tournament championship came in 1979 when the Hokies were in the Metro Conference.

-Hokies coach Mike Young led his teams to five Southern Conference Tournament titles in 17 seasons at Wofford.
-It only took him three season to get his first with Virginia Tech.
+Young led his teams to five Southern Conference Tournament titles in 17 seasons at Wofford.
+It only took him three season to get his first with Virginia Tech and he did it with a roster full of guys he recruited to play at his old school.

+Murphy and Keve Aluma (19 points, 10 rebounds and seven assists) are both transfers from Wofford and Cattoor was set to go there out of high school before Young took the Virginia Tech job.

 Meanwhile, Krzyzewski was denied his 16th ACC title in his 42nd season.